 From a scientific perspective playtime, particularly active playtime release certain chemicals in the brain that are healthy.
 Without playtime people suffer from burnout and higher rates of mental illness.
 So from a medical perspective playtime is a physical need.

 Different people has different things they enjoy.
-For my husband does not “play” the way I play.
-That being said us having playtime together is also important for the health of our relationship.
+For I do not “play” the way some other may play.
 The Bible does not talk about whether we as adults should have playtime but I do think God cares about our health, well being and happiness.
 Thus I believe God wishes us to have playtime.
 He designed us for it.

 I think the tricky part to address is what is considered healthy playtime verses unhealthy.
 For not all activities we think are fun are necessarily healthy.
 The Bible does have sometime to say about certain activities.
 They are sinful because they are either bringing harm to yourself, someone else or your relationship with God.